 Samdock is a young, small CRM for small businesses.
 A lot of people ask us why we’ve created another CRM since the market is pretty crowded.
 Of course, when you start a new CRM, you need to have good positioning on the market.
 You need to find your niche.
 And that’s what we did.
 The most popular CRM systems mainly focus either more on larger companies or, if they are suitable for smaller companies, they are not really made for them.

 With Samdock, we’re targeting companies from 1 up to 50.
 The feedback we get from these small companies is that the most popular CRM systems are really over-featured with things that they don’t need.
 They just need something that can organize their data quickly.

-We really focused on having the most intuitive and simple user interface.
-We also focused on making it out-of-the-box usable.
 So, you need a minute to sign up and you can start right away, even if you’ve never worked with a CRM before.